Gwidon12/Task2/README.md

 Description:
 App returns all the pairs (in this integer list) that sum up to 13.

-To run app use maven package in project folder and then java -jar target/Task2-1.0.jar
+To run app use mvn package in project folder and then java -jar target/Task2-1.0.jar